trueos/pcbsd/src-qt5/docs/preinstall.rst

 Click the "Start" button to burn the file.
 K3B will automatically eject the media once the burn is complete.

-.. index:: burn
-.. _Brasero:

-Brasero
-^^^^^^^^

-`The Brasero burner <http://projects.gnome.org/brasero/>`_ is an easy to use burning application included with the :ref:`GNOME` desktop.
+`The Brasero burner <http://projects.gnome.org/brasero/>`_ provides an alternative, easy-to-use burning application included with the :ref:`GNOME` desktop.
 A PBI is also available within :ref:`AppCafe®`.
 Once installed, Brasero can be launched by typing :command:`brasero` from within any window manager.
 Figure 2.5e shows the initial Brasero screen.

-Click Burn image to open the screen seen in Figure 2.5f.
-Use the “Click here to select a disk image” button to select your :file:`.iso` file.

 **Figure 2.5e: Brasero's Initial Screen**

 .. image:: images/brasero1.png

+Click "Burn image" to open the screen seen in Figure 2.5f.
+Use the "Click here to select a disk image" button to select your :file:`.iso` file.

+**Figure 2.5f: Brasero Image Burning Setup**

+.. image:: images/brasero2.png

 The name and size of your :file:`.iso` file should appear and Brasero will indicate the size of the media.
 The lower portion of Figure 2.5f shows the menu that appears if you click on the "Properties" button.
 You can change these options if you wish, but it is fine to keep the default settings.
 When you are ready, click the "Burn" button and Brasero will burn your ISO.

-**Figure 2.5f: Brasero Image Burning Setup**

-.. image:: images/brasero2.png

-.. index:: burn
-.. _growisofs:

-growisofs
-^^^^^^^^^

 If you are familiar with using the command line on a FreeBSD or PC-BSD® system, you can use the :command:`growisofs` command line utility to burn the DVD.
 This utility is included with the dvd+rw-tools FreeBSD port which is installed by default on a PC-BSD® system.
 If that software is not yet installed on a